9 Best Iron-Rich Foods for Children: Age-Wise Diet Tips to Prevent Anemia

 Iron-Rich Foods for Children mehta banner

 During their growth years, children need iron as one of the most important minerals for the body.
 It is essential for energy, immunity, brain development, and red blood cell formation (haemoglobin).
 An iron deficiency may lead to fatigue, paleness, and delayed learning, especially in infancy.
 That’s why one of the simplest ways to support your child’s overall health is by including iron-rich foods in their diet.
+According to the World Health Organization (WHO), iron deficiency anaemia is one of the most common nutritional disorders worldwide.

 What Does Iron Do for the Body in Kids?